qinyun-lin/KonFound-it-blog/content/about.md

 title: About
 author: ''
 date: '2020-05-13'
-description: About us, KonFound and this site
+description: About us, KonFound-it and this site
 sidemenu: 'true'
 ---